This is not a points & miles related article, but I wanted to share my recent experience of health benefits observed after regular sauna bathing.

 Almost Heaven Morgan 4-person Sauna

-I placed a Costco order for both the Gazebo and sauna.
+I placed a Costco order for both the Gazebo and the sauna.
 I received the Gazebo quickly and the sauna got shipped after 3 weeks.
-I hired the help of a handyman to install both the units in my backyard and create a 30 Amp 220V power line from my garage to the backyard (additional expense of 2K).
+I hired the help of a handyman to install both units in my backyard and create a 30 Amp 220V power line from my garage to the backyard (additional expense of 2K).

-Almost Heaven Sauna in Use
+Almost Heaven Sauna in Use & Tips

 Conclusion